MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 All regularization parameters can take non-negative values in [0,inf], such as: 0, 0.001, 0.01, 0.5, 15, ...

-6- Knot spacing for the Spline basis:
+6- The knot-spacing parameter controls the distance between adjacent knots in the Spline basis.

     MATLAB:  params.knotSpacing = 5;
     Python:  params["knot_spacing"] = 5

+It usually takes positive integer values: 1, 2, 3, 4, 5, ...

 7- Graph construction options:

     MATLAB:  params.graphMode = 'correlation';